-The aim of the surveillance and control programme for BVD is to document freedom from the infection in Norwegian livestock and to contribute to the maintenance of this favourable situation.
+The aim of the surveillance and control programme for BVD in 2010 was to document freedom from the infection in Norwegian livestock and to contribute to the maintenance of this favourable situation.

-Materials and methods
+Material and methods

-In 2009, 12.5% of all Norwegian dairy and beef cattle herds were selected for examination.
-Bulk milk samples from the dairy herds were provided by the dairies, and individual blood samples were collected from cattle older than 24 months in the beef herds.
+Twelve and a half per cent of all Norwegian dairy and beef cattle herds were selected for examination.
 The target dairy herd population consisted of all herds delivering milk to dairies during the sampling period.
+The group of beef herds to be sampled was based on a register of all beef herds receiving governmental support according to recordings of July 2010.
+Bulk milk samples from the dairy herds were provided by the dairies.
+In beef herds, individual blood samples were collected from cattle older than 24 months, with a maximum of ten animals per herd.

-In 2009, bulk milk samples from 1,315 randomly sampled dairy herds were collected.
-The group of beef herds to be sampled was based on a register of all beef herds receiving governmental support according to recordings of July 2008.
-A total of 5,048 individual blood samples from 435 beef cattle herds were stored in pools with a maximum of ten samples in each pool.
-The sampled herds represented 11.0% of the Norwegian cattle herds (Table 1).
+In 2010, bulk milk samples from 1,265 randomly sampled dairy herds were collected.
+In addition, most dairy farms in the municipalities of Selbu and Tydal in South Trøndelag county were sampled (n = 63), due to an increased rate of abortions in cattle in this geographical area.
+A total of 4,020 individual blood samples from 507 beef cattle herds were tested in herd pools.
+The sampled herds represented 12.0% of all Norwegian cattle herds (Table 1).